CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

    ![](media/final-add-hci.png "Screenshot showing WAC connection details")

-1. Now the cluster is added, we can explore management capabilities for the cluster inside of Windows Admin Center.
+1. Now the cluster is added, you can explore management capabilities for the cluster inside of Windows Admin Center.
 Click on the **hciboxcluster.jumpstart.local** cluster to drill into its details.

    ![](media/open-hciboxcluster.png "Screenshot showing cluster list")